getodk/docs/odk1-src/form-operators-functions.rst

 .. function:: substring-before(string, target)

-  Returns the substring of :arg:`string` *before* the first occurance of the :arg:`target` substring.
+  Returns the substring of :arg:`string` *before* the first occurrence of the :arg:`target` substring.
 If the :arg:`target` is not found, or :arg:`string` begins with the :arg:`target` substring, then this will return an empty string.

 .. function:: substring-after(string, target)

-  Returns the substring of :arg:`string` *after* the first occurance of the :arg:`target` substring.
+  Returns the substring of :arg:`string` *after* the first occurence of the :arg:`target` substring.
 If the :arg:`target` is not found this will return an empty string.

 .. function:: translate(string, fromchars, tochars)

-  Returns a copy of :arg:`string`, where every occurance of a character in :arg:`fromchars` is replaced by the corresponding character in :arg:`tochars`.
-If :arg:`fromchars` is longer than :arg:`tochars` then every occurrance of a character in :arg:`fromchars` that does not have a corresponding character in :arg:`tochars` will be removed.
+  Returns a copy of :arg:`string`, where every occurrence of a character in :arg:`fromchars` is replaced by the corresponding character in :arg:`tochars`.
+If :arg:`fromchars` is longer than :arg:`tochars` then every occurrence of a character in :arg:`fromchars` that does not have a corresponding character in :arg:`tochars` will be removed.

 .. function:: string-length(string)